lzilioli/iOS-Util-Shortcuts/README.md

 ## Troubleshooting

-If you encounter any errors related to untrusted or privat shortcuts, please follow these steps:
+If you encounter any errors related to untrusted shortcuts or private sharing, please follow these steps:

 1. Open the Settings app on your iOS device.
 2. Scroll down and tap on “Shortcuts”.
-3. Enable “Allow Untrusted Shortcuts” (Private Shortcuts on iOS 16 or later)
+3. Enable “Allow Untrusted Shortcuts” (Private Sharing on iOS 16 or later)
 4. Try to install the **SC Pllr ⬇️** shortcut again.

 # Shoutouts